-1Associate Professor, University of Chile.
+Associate Professor, University of Chile.
 Email dclarke@fen.uchile.cl.
-These notes have been brought together from a large range of sources, including a quantitive methods cause I taught at University of Oxford based on a much earlier version of these materials.
-A number of sections of these notes owe a great deal to earlier lecturers of that course, particularly to Andrew Zeitlen who taught this course over a number of years, and to Clément Imbert.
+These notes have been brought together from a large range of sources, including a quantitive methods cause I taught at University of Oxford and the Universidad de Santiago de Chile based on a much earlier version of these materials.
+A number of early sections of these notes owe much to earlier lecturers of that course, particularly to Andrew Zeitlen who taught this course over a number of years, and to Clément Imbert.
 The original notes from Andrew's classes are available on his website, and also in "Empirical Development Economics" (2014).
+I am grateful to Kathya Tapia Schythe who was a TA in this course in prior iterations, and provided various useful comments.
+These notes are a work in progress, and will be continually updated.
+Sections marked "\" are under construction.